emersonrp/fallout.bas/README.md

 ```
 and after it has loaded and parsed/tokenized the file, off it goes.

-Your mileage may vary;  if you want to do this on a real TRS-80 and don't have access to a FreHD, you'll likely need to use one of the other schemes mentioned above to get ``fallout.txt`` onto the machine.
+Your mileage may vary;  if you want to do this on a real TRS-80, you'll likely need to use one of the schemes mentioned above to get ``fallout.txt`` onto the machine.

 ``fallout.txt`` is in "mac" format with respect to EOL characters[^3], which is the same format the TRS-80 used.
 If you edit locally and save it with any other EOL format, the TRS-80 will likely barf when you transfer it over and try to use it.
 Beware any editor configuration that you might have that "helpfully" converts old files to modern conventions.